 2. GMAT Channel

 The GMAT Channel is another Kaplan exclusive feature that features a collection of online instructional videos delivered by their highly-trained GMAT teachers.
-Most instructor-led study plans include access to over 30 hours of live and recorded sessions, which are organized according to instructor, difficult and topic.
+Most instructor-led study plans include access to over 30 hours of live and recorded sessions, which are organized according to instructor, difficulty and topic.
 Tailor your GMAT Channel experience even further by selecting options that fit your specific learning style, strengths, and weaknesses.

 This is one of Kaplan’s most intensive features and, as such, one of the reasons for Kaplan’s high prices.
 With the Official Test Day Experience (a Kaplan exclusive) students are able to take a full-length practice GMAT exam at an actual testing facility.